Best Vole Traps

 Unlike some of the other options on our list, this cage does not collapse.
 It weighs approximately 12.5 pounds, which could make it difficult to carry and store.

-Ideal for those seeking a cage-less trap that is safer to use around pets than other products.
+Ideal for those seeking a cage-less trap that is easy to use and contains no poisons or chemicals.